SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 JavaScript statements consist of values, expressions, operators, keywords, and comments.
 JavaScript statements are executed, one by one, in the order they appear and separated by a semicolon.

+## Variables

+In JS, variables point to values/things.

+**Declaring and assigning variables**

+Variables can be declared in the terms of; `` let ``, and ``const``.
+Variables should always be declared first before they are used.
+They should be identified with unique names.